ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 MaskedScalar(3)
 ```

-`MaskedArray` is implemented as an `ndarray` ducktype, and so `MaskedArrays` can be substituted into almost any NumPy expression, for instance involving `np.sum`, `np.mean`, `np.concatenate`, and many others. `MaskedArray` supports most of NumPy's API methods and vectorized mathematical operations.
+`MaskedArray` is implemented as an `ndarray` ducktype, and so `MaskedArrays` can be substituted into almost any NumPy expression, for instance involving `np.sum`, `np.mean`, `np.concatenate`, and many others. `MaskedArray` supports most of NumPy's API methods and vectorized mathematical operations, known as "ufuncs".

 Historical Relationship to NumPy's `MaskedArray`s
 -------------------------------------------------